xunit/xunit.analyzers/docs/_rules/xUnit1000.md

 ## Reason for rule

-xUnit will not run the test methods in a class if the class is not public.
+xUnit.net will not run the test methods in a class if the class is not public.

 ## How to fix violations